soroswap/token-list/README.md

 ```bash
 yarn restore-footprints
 ```
+If you need to change the endpoint for getting all pairs go to `scripts/restoreFootprintOfTokenContracts.js`

 ## Setting trustlines for a wallet
 This feature allow a wallet to set trustlines for all tokens in the token list.
 You can run the script as follows: